awales0177/my-website/README.md

 # My Website

-A modern documentation website built with Docusaurus.
+This is my personal website built with Docusaurus.

 ## Features